learn-co-curriculum/react-hooks-async-gif-search-lab/README.md

 ### Your Components

 #### `<App/>`
   Your top level component will be the `<App />` component-- no surprises there!
-It will be responsible for rendering the `<NavBar />` component (this compoonent is already provided for you, note the project has bootstrap loaded in) and the `<GifListContainer />` component
+It will be responsible for rendering the `<NavBar />` component (this component is already provided for you, note the project has bootstrap loaded in) and the `<GifListContainer />` component

 #### `<GifListContainer />`